James E. Brau

-James E. Brau (born 1946) is an American physicist at the University of Oregon (UO) who conducts research on elementary particles and fields.
+James E. Brau (born 1946) is an American physicist at the University of Oregon (UO) who has conducted research on elementary particles and fields.
 He founded the Oregon experimental high energy physics group in 1988 and served as director of the UO Center for High Energy Physics from 1997 to 2016.
 In 2006 he was appointed the Philip H. Knight Professor of Natural Science, an endowed professorship.

 Prior to joining the Oregon faculty, he served in the Air Force and held positions at the Stanford Linear Accelerator Center and the University of Tennessee.
 He is a fellow of both the American Physical Society and also the American Association for the Advancement of Science.

-Early life and education
+Personal life and education

+James Edward Brau, son of James Ernest Brau and Rose (née Nist) Brau, was born in 1946 in Tacoma, Washington.
+He married Mary Williams in 1969.
+They have two adult sons (Benjamin and Daniel) and four grandchildren (Alex, Judson, Sarah, and Beckett).

+Following his junior year at Lincoln High School, Brau participated in 1964 NSF-sponsored summer program at the University of Puget Sound, supervised by Prof. Z.F.
+Daneš, taking detailed gravitometer measurements of the Puget Sound area.
+He prepared a "Gravity map of Tacoma area, Washington (unpublished), University of Puget Sound, Tacoma, 1964", which contributed to his first scientific publication in 1965.

-James Edward Brau, son of Rose and James Ernest Brau, was born in 1946 in Tacoma, Washington.
-He served as student body president at Lincoln High School in Tacoma, where he was graduated in 1965.
-Brau received an appointment from Rep. Thor Tollefson to the United States Air Force Academy (USAFA), where he double-majored in physics and mathematics, earning a Bachelor of Science in 1969.
-He earned a Scientiæ Magister degree in physics in 1970 at the Massachusetts Institute of Technology (MIT) working with advisor Irwin A. Pless.
+Brau served as student body president at Lincoln High School in Tacoma, where he graduated in 1965.
+He received an appointment from Rep. Thor Tollefson to the United States Air Force Academy (USAFA), where he double-majored in physics and mathematics, and was a member of Pi Mu Epsilon mathematics honorary fraternity.

+On the USAFA Superintendent's List for academic and military excellence, Brau was also a member of Academy Student Section of American Institute of Physics, a member of Pi Mu Epsilon, and he earned the Maj.
+Gen. George O. Squier Award as outstanding cadet in physics.
+Brau earned a Bachelor of Science in 1969 as a Distinguished Graduate of the U.S. Air Force Academy.

+Brau earned a Scientiæ Magister degree in physics in 1970 at the Massachusetts Institute of Technology, working with advisor Irwin A. Pless.
+Brau's Master's thesis, Prism Plot: A New Analysis of Multibody Final States was published in 1971.
+While serving at Kirtland AFB, Brau took graduate classes at the University of New Mexico in 1972–1973.

-While in the Air Force he took graduate classes at the University of New Mexico in 1972–1973.
-Based on data collected at the Fermi National Accelerator Laboratory with research advisor Richard K. Yamamoto, in January 1978 he earned a Doctor of Philosophy degree in physics at MIT.
-He was supported by a Fannie and John Hertz Foundation Fellowship from 1969 to 1970 and 1974–77.
+Brau received Fannie and John Hertz Foundation Fellowships (1969–1970 and 1974–77).
+Based on data collected at the Fermi National Accelerator Laboratory with research advisor Richard K. Yamamoto, in January 1978 Brau earned a Doctor of Philosophy degree in physics at MIT.

-Brau married in 1969 and has two adult sons and four grandchildren.